ctrl-z-9000-times/KropffTreves2008_reproduction/README.md

-# KropffTreves2008_reproduction
+# Reproduction of Kropff & Treves, 2008
-Grid cells using NUPIC.
+### Grid cells using NUPIC.

 This is a reproduction study of: